 - Rabi crops

 The Kharif cropping season starts with the onset of monsoon and ends when the rainy season is over.
 The rabi crops are sown at the end of monsoon and harvested before the advent of the summer season.
 These crops require good rainfall.
-The output of these crops depend upon the time and amount of rainwater.
-Paddy, maize, bajra, jowar are a few kharif crops grown in India.
+The output of these crops depends upon the time and amount of rainwater.
+Paddy, maize, bajra, jowar are a few Kharif crops grown in India.

 Also Read: Agricultural Practices

 Rabi crops are known as winter crops.
 They are grown in the month of October or November.
 The crops are then harvested in spring.
 These crops require frequent irrigation because these are grown in dry areas.
-Wheat, gram, barley, potato are some of the rabi crops grown in India.
+Wheat, gram, barley, are some of the rabi crops grown in India.

 However, it is of utmost importance for all to know the difference between Rabi and Kharif crops, as the prices of grains and vegetables depend on the yield of these two.
 Let us have a look at a few difference between Rabi and Kharif crop below in a tabular column.